 Typically, researchers develop research questions, solicit funding, and conduct research without patient input.
 CFReSHC uses the principles of patient-engaged outcomes research (PCOR), where people with CF are active participants throughout the entire research process: from identifying research priorities and questions, to participating in project design and grant writing, to study implementation and dissemination.

-We hold meetings for people with CF. Our meetings provide an expert speaker who offers a presentation on a focus topic and takes questions from the audience.
-Afterward, attendees discuss the focus topic in structured break out groups.
-This gives attendees the opportunity to share their stories in a supported environment while also enabling patient participation in the research process through identifying and prioritizing research priorities.
+We held virtual meetings for people with CF, featuring an expert speaker who presented on a focus topic and answered audience questions.
+Afterwards, attendees discussed the focus topic in structured breakout groups.
+This allowed attendees to share their stories in a supported environment while also enabling patient participation in the research process through identifying and prioritizing research priorities.

-We will build a Patient-Driven PCOR Lab for Transdisciplinary Team Research (LeTTR; Lab for establishing Transdisciplinary Team Research).
-Lab stakeholders will translate patient-generated research questions into studies designed and executed by transdisciplinary research teams that include patient partners throughout the research process.
+We built a Patient-Driven PCOR Lab for Researchers, Clinicians, and Other Experts (LeTTR; Lab for Establishing Transdisciplinary Team Research).
+Lab stakeholders translated patient-generated research questions into studies designed and executed by Researchers, Clinicians, and other Experts that include patient partners throughout the research process.

 Governance Board

-The board is composed of elected patients, researchers, and clinicians.
-Members direct CFReSHC activities by making strategic decisions about future collaborations and projects.
-Members serve on subcommittees, delegate tasks, submit research proposals, and handle meeting planning, recruitment, and communication.
+The board was composed of elected patients, researchers, and clinicians.
+Members directed CFReSHC activities by making strategic decisions about future collaboration and projects.
+Members served on subcommittees, delegated tasks, submitted research proposals, and handled meeting planning, recruitment, and communication.

 Patient Task Force

-Anyone with CF may join the PTF.
-Members of the PTF attend monthly meetings, vote on research priorities, and receive a monthly newsletter on CFReSHC activities.
+Members of the PTF attended monthly meetings, voted on research priorities, and received a monthly newsletter on CFReSHC activities.

-Members provide expertise on SRH issues, serve as PTF speakers, and seek funding for CFReSHC research priorities.
+Members provided expertise on SRH issues, served as PTF speakers, and sought funding for CFReSHC research priorities.

 CFReSHC Co-Founders: